Duration:2 Years Full-time / 3 Years Part-time

 Upon completion of the FdSc, students may choose to progress to the BSc (Hons) top-up course at UCO, which allows students to further explore specific interests within the counselling field, giving them a broader range for employability opportunities or progression to postgraduate study.

 The modules have been developed collectively by the experienced staff in both counselling, psychotherapy and education, to ensure that there is close integration between the modules and a sense of a progression, in terms of the accumulation of knowledge and skills development.
 Ensuring that students are well equipped for the world of work, our aim is to provide a high quality and comprehensive learning environment for all of our students so that they can each achieve their full potential.
 We use a wide range of learning methods, for example, lectures, seminars, workshops, practical classes, small group and individual tutorials and reflective activities incorporated into a blended learning approach, to ensure that all students can contribute significantly to and benefit from the learning community.
+Attendance at classes is very important and all students are expected to maintain a minimum of 80% attendance.

 Assessments may take various forms and could include essays, presentations, reflections on learning, practical demonstrations, practising skills with other students and portfolios.